-Some of the best fall apples and pears come to PCC from George and Apple Otte of River Valley Organics in Tonasket, Wash.
-Their crisp Cameo apples are great for cooking, as well as their sweet and nutty Bosc pears.
-This recipe by a PCC Cooks instructor use either fruit for a delicious taste of our local harvest.
+Some of the best fall pears come to PCC from George and Apple Otte of River Valley Organics in Tonasket, Wash.
+Their crisp sweet and nutty Bosc variety are wonderful for baking.

 - Zest of 1 lemon Add to list

 - Pinch of salt Add to list

 - 1/2 cup butter Add to list

 - 1 pound Bosc pears, peeled and sliced Add to list